Strange Magic (film): Production

-George Lucas had long wanted to make a film for his three daughters, with the original idea for the movie being generated 15 years prior.
-He described the film as Star Wars for a female audience stating "Star Wars was for 12-year-old boys; I figured I'd make one for 12-year-old girls."
-On the film's plot, director Gary Rydstrom stated, "We pitched it as a Beauty and the Beast story where the Beast doesn't change."
-According to Rydstrom, Lucas "really wanted to make a beautiful fairy tale with goblins and elves, and do it in a way that only this company can do.
+George Lucas had long wanted to make a film for his three daughters, having had this original idea 15 years prior to its production.
+He described the film as Star Wars for a female audience, stating "Star Wars was for 12-year-old boys; I figured I'd make one for 12-year-old girls."
+About the plot, co-writer and director Gary Rydstrom stated, "We pitched it as a Beauty and the Beast story where the Beast doesn't change."
+According to Rydstrom, Lucas, who ultimately served as executive producer and story writer on the project, "really wanted to make a beautiful fairy tale with goblins and elves, and do it in a way that only this company can do.
 He had been working on it for a long time."
 Rydstrom mentioned that Lucas emphasized that the story should be about "finding beauty in strange places".
 Rydstrom also stated "It was important for him to tell this story where you saw the beauty in something you didn't expect to see—that it looked ugly on the outside but you saw the beauty underneath."
-The film was in the works for 15 years including, at one point development alongside the Star Wars prequels.
+The film was in development for 15 years, including alongside the Star Wars prequels.
 Before The Walt Disney Company acquired Lucasfilm in late 2012, production on Strange Magic was already well underway.
-Rydstrom and his crew screened the film for Disney executives.
-Rydstrom stated, "We're not Pixar or Disney Animation, so in some ways George was our John [Lasseter] on this one ...
+The crew, including Rydstrom, screened the film for Disney executives.
+Rydstrom stated, "We're not Pixar or Disney Animation, so in some ways George was our John [Lasseter] on this one [...]
 I like the fact—not that I don't like advice from all over—but this is our own thing, this is a Lucasfilm project ...
 I remember when Labyrinth came out and how exciting that was.
 There was a magic to that, this has the same vibe to me."